 Operations

-All staff within the Operations department will report to the Head of Operations who in turn will report to the President.
+All staff within the Operations department will report to the Head of Operations (SMF 24) who in turn will report to the President.
 The Head of Operations for the Branch will also maintain a functional reporting line to HO’s Operations department.

-The Head of Operations is a member of the ARCo and is in attendance specifically for risk related matters.
+The Head of Operations is a member of the ARCo and is a permanent invitee for risk related matters.

 The primary day-to-day responsibilities of the Operations department include, but are not limited to: